stalker24rus/my_cv_blog_2/README.md

 > DJANGO_ENV_WWW_PATH=/usr/src/www/
 >```

-P.S.
 For generating django secret key you can use some generator from search in Google, like https://djecrety.ir/ or https://stackoverflow.com/questions/41298963/is-there-a-function-for-generating-settings-secret-key-in-django

 7.3.
-Create dirs for using in project
+Create using dirs for project
-For  project use into docker container id for :
-Run bash-script from app directory:
+Run bash-script from current (/usr/src/apps/my_cv_blog_2) directory:
 >```console
 > $ sudo ./scripts/init_dirs.sh
 >```

-After will be create and configure dirs:
+Then created dirs with permissions for user of Docker conteainer:
 - /var/lib/postgresql
 - /var/log/django
 - /var/log/gunicorn